margomerritt/Data-Knights/README.md

 ### Purpose

 An analysis on movie production and how it relates to Oscar winners.
 The production of a movie involves a lot of variables such as budget, cast, director, genre, and runtime.
-All of these variables directly relate to the popularity of a movie as well its gross profit.
+All of these variables directly relate to the popularity of a movie as well as its gross profit.
 Analyzing a dataset related to movie production will help to explore the process of how Oscar winners are picked.

 The Oscars are awards for artistic and technical merit for the American Film Industry.
 The Oscar Awards are formally known as the Academy Awards and are presented by the Academy of Motion Picture Arts and Sciences.